Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Methodology

 \section{Methodology}

-In this work, we adopted and adapted the AutoDRIVE Ecosystem \cite{AutoDRIVE2023, AutoDRIVEReport2022} to model, simulate, train, and deploy two MARL case studies.
-Particularly, we created analytical models of Nigel \cite{Nigel2024} and F1TENTH \cite{F1TENTH2019} complemented with data-driven system identification and calibration.
-Further details about vehicle, sensor, and environment modeling within AutoDRIVE Simulator \cite{AutoDRIVESimulator2021, AutoDRIVESimulatorReport2020} are available in \cite{DTAcrossScales2024}.
-That being said, this section describes certain novel enhancements to AutoDRIVE Ecosystem introduced in this work.
+In this work, we adopted and adapted the AutoDRIVE Ecosystem \cite{AutoDRIVE2023} to model, simulate, train, and deploy two MARL case studies.
+This choice was driven based on the comparative analysis presented in \cite{AutoDRIVE2023}, which satisfied all the requirements of this study.
+From a digital twinning perspective, data-driven system identification and calibration were used to customize models of Nigel \cite{Nigel2024} and F1TENTH \cite{F1TENTH2019} vehicles from real-world data to ensure reliable simulation.